PTSD & Trauma Therapy in NYC

 PTSD can impact relationships with friends, family, and loved ones.
 In particular, the ability to trust others can be affected.
 Survivors of trauma often describe feeling distant from loved ones after the traumatic event.
 Communication and intimacy can become challenging in ways they weren’t before.

-Common PTSD Myths
+Common Misconceptions About PTSD

 Myth